-The fire towers of the Adirondacks have a long history that dates back to the early 1900s.
-Once used as an observatory to detect forest fires, many of the towers now offer 360 degree summit views for hikers.
-To see details on each of the hikes to these fire towers, click on the mountains in the table below:
+The Adirondack Fire Towers have a long history that dates back to the early 1900s.
+Once used as an observatory to detect forest fires, many of the towers now offer 360-degree summit views for hikers.
+To see a full list and details on each of the hikes to these ADK Fire Towers, click on the mountains in the table below:

 |Rank||Mountain||Elevation (ft)||Miles (One Way)||Ascent|

 |10||Loon Lake Mountain*||3355||2.8||1642|

 |11||St. Regis Mountain||2882||3.4||1250|

 |12||Owls Head Mountain||2748||3.1||1060|